Husna Bai

 Husna Jan or Husna Bai was a Tawaif and a Thumri singer of Banaras during the late 19th and the early 20th century.
 She was known in Uttar Pradesh as an expert in khayal, thumri and tappa gayaki.
 She is credited with redefining and revolutionising the singing tradition in the early 1900s, singing patriotic songs and inspiring other singers to follow suit.
-She was trained by Thakur Prasad Mishra, and the famous Sarangi player Pandit Shambunath Mishra, and her tappa gayaki she mastered under the teaching of the legendary Chote Ramdas Ji of Banaras.
+She was trained by Thakur Prasad Mishra, and the famous Sarangi player Pandit Shambunath Mishra, and she mastered tappa gayaki under the teaching of the legendary Chote Ramdas Ji of Banaras.

 Career

 Bai was a contemporary of Bhartendu Harishchandra, and corresponded with him and took his advice and opinion on poetic expression.
 Her thumri and other subgenres of thumri were published as Madhu Tarang (Sharma, 2012).
 Harishchandra also got her to compose Geet Govind by Jaidev.
 She was considered in the same league as Vidyabari and Badi Moti Bai, masters of the art of thumri and tappa.
 Bai was referred to as ‘Sarkar’ or chieftain, as she rose to great heights in her career.